Kopano-dev/kdav/README.md

 # kDAV - Kopano CalDAV & CardDAV

-Implements CalDAV and CardDAV support for Kopano 8.3 or newer.
+Implements CalDAV and CardDAV support for Kopano 8.6.2 or newer.
+Due to minimal PHP requirements of SabreDAV we recommend the use of PHP 7.0.

 As DAV server [SabreDAV](http://sabre.io/dav) is used.